mozilla-services/lua_sandbox/docs/heka/input.md

 ### inject_message

 Sends a Heka protocol buffer message into the host.
+For the Heka message table argument `Logger` and `Hostname` are restricted header values.
+An override configuration option is provided `restricted_headers`; when true the headers are always set to the configuration values; when false (default) the headers are set to the values provide in the message table, if no value is provided it defaults to the appropriate configuration value.

 *Arguments*
 * msg ([Heka message table](message.html), [Heka stream reader](stream_reader.html) or Heka protobuf string)